Seasonal road closures in effect

 Park rangers provide a wide variety of activities for park visitors including hikes, slide shows, children's activities and wildlife viewing.
 While most programs are offered during the busy summer season, fall brings the wildlife caravan for wildlife watching and spring is the time to visit if you would like to see the sage grouse strut.
 Check at a visitor center to learn about special programs.
 For more information about program schedules download the park newspaper.

 A variety of ranger-led activities take place throughout the park during the summer season.
 Summer programs begin in early June and last through Labor Day weekend.
 Join a ranger to learn about the wild communities, history and geology of the park.
 Regularly scheduled programs are described below, but districts also offer special programs throughout the summer.
-Unfortunately we will not be offering any evening programs this summer.
 Check at a visitor center for upcoming special programs.
 Summer programs are grouped by park district.
 For more detailed information about these activities, please view the park newspaper or inquire at a visitor center.

 Taggart Lake Hike